 The Group monitors capital on the basis of the gearing ratio, calculated as net borrowings (cash less total borrowings) divided by shareholders equity (excluding goodwill).
-The Group has shareholders' funds of $\pounds 6.7$ m down from $\pounds 18.9$ m last year.
-In 2021, following the sale of the Cold Stores and the return of Capital to Shareholders, the Group is now net cash positive.
+The Group has shareholders' funds of £5.9m down from £6.8m last year.

 Management assesses the Group's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive gearing.
 The Group manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.